johannst/notes/src/tools/bash.md

               print,punct,space,upper,word,xdigit
 ```

-Wit `extglob` shell option enabled it is possible to have more powerful
+With `extglob` shell option enabled it is possible to have more powerful
 patterns.
 In the following `pattern-list` is one ore more patterns separated
 by `|` char.